[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 - Compliance and Data Protection: ...
 HIPAA, PCI DSS, and GDPR ...

-Both [1] the summary=1 search (retrieving the summary key) and [2] the summary retrieval returned http=200, and instead of a list of URLs, an answer synthesized by Brave reading multiple pages was returned.
+Both [1] the summary=1 search (retrieving the summary key) and [2] the summary retrieval returned http=200, and instead of a list of URLs, we received an AI answer synthesized by Brave after reading multiple pages.

 Since the summary also uses the same domain api.search.brave.com, it passes through the hole opened in Step 2 without any additional firewall changes.